ray-project/ray/doc/source/deploy-on-kubernetes.rst

   `Questions or Issues?`_ section below.

 This document assumes that you have access to a Kubernetes cluster and have ``kubectl`` installed locally and configured to access the cluster.
+It will first walk you through how to deploy a Ray cluster on top of your existing cluster, then explore a few different ways to run programs on the Ray cluster.

 Creating a Ray Namespace
 ------------------------